emory/inc-mm-v4/_pages/about.md

 That was a little long-winded.
 So I'll move on the parts you care about:

-My public [<span class="fa fa-lock"></span> certificate](https://pki.kvet.ch/ca/certificates/eyrie_Emory.crt) is available for your importing.
+My public [<span class="fa fa-lock"></span> certificate](files/EmoryLundberg.cer) is available for your importing.
 You may trust it however you see fit.
-If you want to, you can also import and/or trust [<span class="fa fa-lock"></span> my household's Certificate Authority](https://pki.kvet.ch/ca/certificates/eyrie_Root.crt) by fetching and importing the KVETCH Complaint Department CA certificate.
+If you want to, you can also import and/or trust [<span class="fa fa-lock"></span> my household's Root Certificate Authority](https://pki.kvet.ch/ca/certificates/eyrie_Root.crt) by fetching and importing the KVETCH Complaint Department CA certificate.
 I also have an [Intermediate CA Certificate](https://pki.kvet.ch/ca/certificates/eyrie_Intermediate.crt) for you that will sign device, service, and end-user certificates.
 Ask me if you want to send me a CSR or otherwise create a more formal crypto relationship.
 Read more about the [Eyrie CA](https://pki.kvet.ch/) if you're interested in my household PKI.
+I added another intermediate for my new homenet (`estuary`) as opposed to the old one (`eyrie`) and I have to tidy that up still.
+Regardless, if you get an email from me, it was probably signed with something, and you can decide what you want to do with it, but my certificate has undergone more scrutiny than a free one from Comodo even if it was done myself.
+Maybe I should set up distributed hellyeah! certificate authority that can issue certs signed by myself or one of the other slackers, I'll bring it up on Slack.

 <img src="/assets/images/comeatmebro.jpg" class="img-rounded">